swan-io/use-form/README.md

 ## Motivation

-Why another React form library 🤔?<br>
+Why another React form library 🤔?
 Because, as silly as it seems, we didn't found any existing library which fits our needs:

 - With validation strategies - because we fell in love for them ♥️ ([re-formality](https://github.com/MinimaHQ/re-formality) is unfortunately only available for ReScript)
 - **and** which is subscription based (for performances with potential huge forms)